Full Access - Frequently Asked Questions (FAQ)

 You will be asked to use the school-issued device, which will have the instructional materials and programs relevant to classroom learning.

 Will there be a cost for the students?

 Yes.
 There will be a non-refundable deposit for each student wishing to take the device home.
-For the Middle School (iPads) the cost is $30.00 per student.
+For the Middle School (iPads) the cost is $35.00 per student.
 For the High School, the cost is $60.00.
 There is a family cap of $100.
 This must be paid before the device will be distributed.
-If a family needs help covering this cost, please contact the building principal:

 SMS - Laura Arndt